 Come Out & Play Family Day – Dumbo, Brooklyn

 Ready, set, play!
 This fest, which aims to turn NYC into a giant playground, was once solely for adults.
 But a few summers back the organizers added a Family Day aimed at fun lovers of all ages.
-This year, the fun moves to the Manhattan Bridge Archway in Brooklyn, where families can participate in multiple interconnecting games themed around time travel, both back to the distant past and ahead to the future.
-Hit the official Time Travel Agency to get started, and then play as few or many games as you'd like.
-Developed by ESI Design, the games are best suited for children ages 6 to 11 and their adult companions.
+This year families can participate in multiple games developed by ESI Design.
+The games are best suited for children ages 6 to 11 and their adult companions.
 FREE

 Explore sound and shapes at Sing!
 The Family Festival on the High Line.
 Photo courtesy of The High Line